jhbrewster/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-3](figure/unnamed-chunk-3-1.png)

-The mean total steps per day can the be calculated:
+The mean total steps per day can the be calculated (10766.19):

 ```r